Closed-Sleet/TGS-Dev/README.md

   - Work on Dynamic lighting
   - Remove random config options buttons for various mods litered around the menus using fancy menus mod
   - Cull mobs that are flagged as nightime only during day when out of sight from the player, this is to avoid mainly the undead horrors from harassing a player well into daytime.

  ## New stuff:
+  **WHENEVER ADDING NEW DIMENSIONS ADD THEM TO THE TELEPORT BAN LIST FOR WEEPING ANGELS IN config/Weeping_angels-common.toml**
   - Nautilous shell armor modification
   - Copper aromor/tools at chainmail/gold level respectively (maybe with custom effects?)
   - Add shadow dimension for angel/Fogman banishment